 - Gopalakrishna Panicker who created the Open Society Facebook group.

-- Sam Kuypers and Lulie Tanett who created the Oxford Karl Popper Society Facebook group and the associated Oxford Karl Popper Facebook page.
+- Sam Kuypers and Lulie Tanett who created the Oxford Karl Popper Society Facebook group and the associated Oxford Karl Popper Facebook page, now co-managed by Liberty Fitz-Claridge & Sam Kuypers.

 - Elyse Hargreaves who turned Karl Popper’s Conjectures and Refutations into an audiobook available on YouTube.

-I intend to blog all of their stories, i.e., how they got interested in the work of Karl Popper and decided to put in that extra effort needed to keep it in the public eye and correct major misconceptions.
+If I have not done so already, I intend to post their stories, i.e., how they got interested in the work of Karl Popper and decided to put in that extra effort needed to keep it in the public eye and correct major misconceptions.

 Please consider submitting your Karl Popper story.
 Check out the Call for Submissions page for more details.